oracle/macaron/docs/source/pages/developers_guide/index.rst

 Once you get familiar with writing a basic check, you can explore the check dependency feature in Macaron.
 The checks in our framework can be customized to only run if another check has run and returned a specific :class:`result type <macaron.slsa_analyzer.checks.check_result.CheckResultType>`.
-This feature can be used when some checks can be ordered and have a parent-child relationship, i.e., one check implements a weaker or stronger version of a security property in a parent check.
+This feature can be used when checks have an ordering and a parent-child relationship, i.e., one check implements a weaker or stronger version of a security property in a parent check.
 Therefore, it might make sense to skip running the check and report a :class:`result type <macaron.slsa_analyzer.checks.check_result.CheckResultType>` based on the result of the parent check.